cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 ### Inclusive language

 Audit the documentation for non-inclusive language.
+See the [Inclusive Naming Initiative](https://inclusivenaming.org/) website.

 # Contributor documentation